NenoPanchev/daily-nail-heroku/README.md

 Guests can:

-    - View all kind of articles and read comments Logged Users can do what guests can including:
+    - View all kinds of articles and read comments Logged Users can do what guests can including:

     - Write comments under articles